 However, structural subtyping can also be useful.
 For example, a “public API” may be more flexible if it is typed with protocols.
 Also, using protocol types removes the necessity to explicitly declare implementations of ABCs.
 As a rule of thumb, we recommend using nominal classes where possible, and protocols where necessary.
 For more details about protocol types and structural subtyping see Protocols and structural subtyping and PEP 544.

 I like Python and I have no need for static typing¶

-That wasn’t really a question, was it?
-Mypy is not aimed at replacing Python.
-The goal is to give more options for Python programmers, to make Python a more competitive alternative to other statically typed languages in large projects, to improve programmer productivity and to improve software quality.
+The aim of mypy is not to convince everybody to write statically typed Python – static typing is entirely optional, now and in the future.
+The goal is to give more options for Python programmers, to make Python a more competitive alternative to other statically typed languages in large projects, to improve programmer productivity, and to improve software quality.

 How are mypy programs different from normal Python?¶

 Since you use a vanilla Python implementation to run mypy programs, mypy programs are also Python programs.
 The type checker may give warnings for some valid Python code, but the code is still always runnable.
 Also, some Python features and syntax are still not supported by mypy, but this is gradually improving.